gvwilson/sensibleadventures/bookster/bookster.md

 get the honey off the bottom and drained it in one noisy gulp.
 "Come on.
 Time to go."

 Erileine and her father were almost the last ones to arrive.
-Saedanne had spotted a stain on Laeuc's shirt too faint to be seen by male eyes and insisted that he change.
+As he patted their house soldier on its head for luck, Saedanne spotted a stain on Laeuc's shirt too faint to be seen by male eyes and insisted that he change.
 And while your father's doing that, Erileine, can't you please comb your hair?
 Yes, I know you're going to be wearing a hat, what has that got to do with it?
 Honestly…

 "There's Razi," Erileine said.
 "Can we walk with him?"